marcolab/ISS-Speed-Calculator/README.md

 # ISS-Speed-Calculator

-This script has the aim of estimating the **International Space Station** speed based on its position.
+This script has the aim of estimating the current speed of the **International Space Station** based on its position at distinct moments.
 It follows this procedure:
 - Get real-time ISS coordinates from the public API at http://api.open-notify.org/iss-now.json
 - API is polled every 30 seconds and data regarding ISS position is saved
 - At each time interval, the current speed is calculated (and printed to screen) by dividing the covered distance by the elapsed time